American Outdoor Brands (NASDAQ:AOUT) Updates FY 2022 Earnings Guidance

 American Outdoor Brands (NASDAQ:AOUT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.650-$1.780 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.060.
 The company issued revenue guidance of $245 million-$250 million, compared to the consensus revenue estimate of $281.28 million.

-Several equities research analysts have issued reports on AOUT shares.
-Zacks Investment Research downgraded American Outdoor Brands from a hold rating to a sell rating in a report on Wednesday, March 16th.
-B. Riley decreased their price target on American Outdoor Brands from $37.00 to $25.00 in a research report on Friday, March 11th.
-TheStreet cut American Outdoor Brands from a c- rating to a d rating in a research report on Monday, January 24th.
-Lake Street Capital decreased their target price on American Outdoor Brands from $32.00 to $26.00 and set a buy rating on the stock in a research report on Friday, March 11th.
-Finally, CL King decreased their target price on American Outdoor Brands from $32.00 to $23.00 in a research report on Friday, March 11th.
+A number of brokerages have recently commented on AOUT.
+TheStreet lowered shares of American Outdoor Brands from a c- rating to a d rating in a research report on Monday, January 24th.
+Zacks Investment Research lowered shares of American Outdoor Brands from a hold rating to a sell rating in a research report on Wednesday, March 16th.
+CL King cut their price objective on shares of American Outdoor Brands from $32.00 to $23.00 in a research report on Friday, March 11th.
+B. Riley cut their price objective on shares of American Outdoor Brands from $37.00 to $25.00 in a research report on Friday, March 11th.
+Finally, Lake Street Capital dropped their price target on shares of American Outdoor Brands from $32.00 to $26.00 and set a buy rating for the company in a research report on Friday, March 11th.

-In other news, Director Mary E. Gallagher purchased 3,671 shares of the company’s stock in a transaction dated Tuesday, March 15th.
-The shares were purchased at an average price of $13.61 per share, with a total value of $49,962.31.
-The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
-1.35% of the stock is owned by corporate insiders.
+In other news, Director Mary E. Gallagher acquired 3,671 shares of the company’s stock in a transaction dated Tuesday, March 15th.
+The stock was bought at an average price of $13.61 per share, with a total value of $49,962.31.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Hugh Andrew Fulmer purchased 3,700 shares of the firm’s stock in a transaction dated Thursday, March 31st.
+The shares were bought at an average cost of $13.55 per share, for a total transaction of $50,135.00.
+The disclosure for this purchase can be found here.
+Company insiders own 1.35% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Morgan Stanley purchased a new stake in American Outdoor Brands during the 1st quarter worth about $535,000.
-Invesco Ltd. lifted its holdings in American Outdoor Brands by 5.8% during the 3rd quarter.
-Invesco Ltd. now owns 20,656 shares of the company’s stock worth $507,000 after purchasing an additional 1,127 shares in the last quarter.
-Royal Bank of Canada lifted its holdings in American Outdoor Brands by 50.0% during the 3rd quarter.
-Royal Bank of Canada now owns 2,378 shares of the company’s stock worth $58,000 after purchasing an additional 793 shares in the last quarter.
-Bank of New York Mellon Corp lifted its holdings in American Outdoor Brands by 9.7% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 51,601 shares of the company’s stock worth $1,267,000 after purchasing an additional 4,577 shares in the last quarter.
-Finally, Bank of America Corp DE lifted its holdings in American Outdoor Brands by 43.9% during the 4th quarter.
-Bank of America Corp DE now owns 30,408 shares of the company’s stock worth $606,000 after purchasing an additional 9,276 shares in the last quarter.
-76.47% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BlackRock Inc. grew its stake in shares of American Outdoor Brands by 0.8% during the fourth quarter.
+BlackRock Inc. now owns 968,823 shares of the company’s stock valued at $19,307,000 after purchasing an additional 7,378 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in American Outdoor Brands by 4.3% in the fourth quarter.
+Geode Capital Management LLC now owns 258,175 shares of the company’s stock valued at $5,145,000 after acquiring an additional 10,594 shares during the last quarter.
+Morgan Stanley boosted its stake in American Outdoor Brands by 875.2% in the second quarter.
+Morgan Stanley now owns 207,002 shares of the company’s stock valued at $7,274,000 after acquiring an additional 185,775 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. boosted its stake in American Outdoor Brands by 158.4% in the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 70,241 shares of the company’s stock valued at $1,400,000 after acquiring an additional 43,053 shares during the last quarter.
+Finally, Bank of New York Mellon Corp boosted its stake in American Outdoor Brands by 9.7% in the third quarter.
+Bank of New York Mellon Corp now owns 51,601 shares of the company’s stock valued at $1,267,000 after acquiring an additional 4,577 shares during the last quarter.
+76.47% of the stock is currently owned by institutional investors and hedge funds.

 About American Outdoor Brands (Get Rating)